 Finding the Best Places to Retire Since 2006!

-Overview: Settled in the 1920s by Italian immigrants, amiable, suburban Port Salerno sits on the St. Lucie River Inlet in southeastern Florida and straddles the Manatee Pocket, a quiet, scenic bay.
+Settled in the 1920s by Italian immigrants, amiable Port Salerno sits on the St. Lucie River Inlet in southeastern Florida and straddles the Manatee Pocket, a quiet, scenic bay.
 Its proximity to the Atlantic Ocean has made Port Salerno an excellent base for commercial fishing, a tradition that continues today.

 Climate: This area has a humid subtropical climate, meaning two seasons a year.
 Summer and early fall are hot and humid.
 Late fall and winter are less humid and cooler.

 At Least One Hospital Accepts Medicare Patients?
-No, but Stuart, about 3 miles away, has a hospital that accepts Medicare patients.
+No, but Stuart, about three miles away, has a hospital that accepts Medicare patients.

 At Least One Accredited by Joint Commission?
 No, but Jupiter, about 15 miles away, has a hospital that is accredited.